avsroses/BScCT-R-MazeSolverBase/README.md

 ## Notes
 ### MazeSolver.h
+There are two enums in this file, one for the current state of the Pololu and one for the decisions that can be made by it.
+These enums are then used in other files (MazeSolver.cc, SolutionFollower.cc) to call on different functions
 ### SolutionFollower.h
 ### FAKE_END
 FAKE_END is a variable that can be used for debugging.
 It's declared in the state enum and its code can be found in the loop function of both MazeSolver.cc and SolutionFollower.cc.